WeblateOrg/weblate/docs/admin/access.rst

 .. note::

-    This feature is unavailable for the projects running Libre plan on Hosted Weblate.
+    This feature is unavailable for projects using the Libre plan on Hosted Weblate.

 Members are granted any permissions assigned to groups they are in, so you can grant the user multiple permissions at once.
-Create groups and attach them to project, component or language access.
+Create groups and attach them to a project, component, or language.
 You can put users in multiple groups, and permissions can overlap between them.

 Granting any selected permissions based on project, component or language